team4909/bionics-docs/content/equipment/cnc/epilog-helix-laser/_index.md

 NOTE: PVC MAY **NOT** BE CUT ON THE LASER.
 Poisonous Chlorine gas is produced.

+## Speed, Power, Frequency and DPI settings
+Here is an abreviated list of the manufacturer recommended settings for various materials.
+A more complete list can be found in [Laser material Settings][2]
+{{%excerpt-include filename="/equipment/cnc/epilog-helix-laser/laser-material-settings.md" /%}}

 ## Additional Resources
 - [Vendor Product Page][1]
 - [Laser material Settings][2]